 Additionally, we often promote adoptions at a certain fee and/or run promotions at lower fees to help pets get adopted sooner.
 Facebook posts keeps our followers up to date all the time www.facebook.com/wagspetadoption.

 In 2017, Despite WAGS has doubled in size overnight – literally!!
 WAGS is fortunate to NOT have to pay for any administrative overhead.
-We have two volunteer administrative staff the CEO Dr. Michelle Russillo and Founder Dr. Tia Greenberg that manages WAGS.
+We have two volunteer administrative staff the President Dr. Michelle Russillo and Founder Dr. Tia Greenberg that manages WAGS.
 There is only 1 manager, 1 supervisor, part-time veterinarians, and staff on payroll.
 This has been one way we can keep all the funds going to the pet’s care and housing.

 Animal sheltering is a huge problem and overwhelms shelters, employees, volunteers, management and veterinarians all the time.
 Our funds are tight!
 When we unexpectedly get two hoarder cases 126 rabbits and puppy mill cases 78 dogs in a short period of time between May and November 2017, we need to make adjustments to adoption donation fees (example: Bulldogs being more than the usual fees) to pay for extra staffing (80 hours), medications, food, healthcare, veterinarians and medicine.
 Of course there is rent, overhead, and unforeseen emergency costs.
 Even though these problems occur, Monthly, we are just able to cover our costs, we are grateful for that.
 Keeping WAGS running a goal for the whole team.